Freedom-Windows-Team/Lindows_11.1/README.md

 11. Turn off your computer.
 12. Press F2 at boot time to enter BIOS setup.
 13. Use your phone to search for how to enable Legacy Boot for your computer's brand.
 14. Follow the tutorial to enable Legacy Boot and configure it to use Legacy mode first.
-(Note: I have not yet tested the behavior of Windows 11.1 in UEFI mode and cannot be sure if it will work properly.)
 15. Turn the computer off.
 16. Press F12 at boot time to access the boot menu.
 17. Choose to boot from your USB flash drive.
 (Be careful to avoid any boot entries with the word UEFI in them!)